Periodontitis is an inflammatory disease that affects the gums and all periodontal tissues including the alveolar bone (the bone on which teeth rest).

 - Depending on the extent of the treatment, you may be quite numb.
 So you should be careful not to bite your lip or tongue.

-- If antibiotics is prescribed you should take it according to the doctor’s advice and for at least 5 days.
+- If an antibiotic is prescribed you should take it according to the doctor's advice and for at least 5 days

 - Do not consume alcohol with painkillers or antibiotics.

-- It is advisable to rinse with chamomile which is soothing and mild natural antiseptic.
+- It is advisable to wash with chamomile which is a soothing and mild natural antiseptic